microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 ## Use/debug Typewriter in VSCode
 - Prerequisite is that `msgraph-metadata` is checked out at the same root folder as `MSGraph-SDK-Code-Generator`.
 - `launch.json` file contains main generation scenarios for each language/endpoint pair.
 Running Typewriter using one of those generation scenarios (e.g. `Generate CSharp beta`) will output the corresponding models into a folder, which will be a sibling to `MSGraph-SDK-Code-Generator`.
-The folder will be named as `generation-output-<language>-<endpoint>` e.g. `generation-output-CSharp-beta`.
+The folder will be named as `generator-output-<language>-<endpoint>` e.g. `generator-output-CSharp-beta`.

 ## Use Typewriter to test your beta metadata